tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot full`

-- Take screenshot from monitor 1:
+- Take a screenshot from monitor 1:

 `flameshot screen --number {{1}}`